FrameworkComputer/linux-docs/Ubuntu22.04LTS-Manual-Setup-12thGen.md

 **Reboot**

-### Disable the ALS sensor so that your brightness keys work, 12th gen only.
+### Disable the ALS sensor so that your brightness keys work.
 ``sudo gedit /etc/default/grub``

 ### Indentify your OEM C kernel